Hiryus/gardener/README.md

 ## Configuration

 Usually, gardener is called from a regular CI / CD pipeline with the following sequential steps / jobs / stages:
-1. Update dependencies with `npx gardener update`.
+1. Update dependencies with `npx @hiryus-org/gardener update`.
 2. Run tests (we recommend to test different environments including LTS and latest nodejs versions).
-3. Commit changes `npx gardener commit`.
+3. Commit changes `npx @hiryus-org/gardener commit`.

 For each test, make sure to clone the repository on the branch you want to update (usually `master`).